Yoga

 Sutra 7 Chapter 2

-Inebriated in pleasures of the past
+Slumbering in pleasures of the past (excess recall of a pleasurable past)

 Sukhanusayi Ragah